How to Design Proposals with AI

 Step 8: When the AI design is complete, sales reps can adjust the solar offset with the slide bar.

-The lighter-colored solar panels indicate lower solar production.
-The darker orange panels indicate higher solar production.
+Step 9: Toggle “Show panels with colour” to show a visual representation of production for each panel.
+The lighter-colored solar panels indicate higher solar production.
+The darker orange panels indicate lower solar production.

-Step 9: Click on the “Change Panel” dropdown to select a different module for the design.
+Step 10: Click on the “Change Panel” dropdown to select a different panel for the design.

-Step 10: Click on individual solar panels to add or remove them.
+Step 11: Click on individual solar panels to add or remove them.
+Removed panels will become transparent and have a white border.

 Choosing Design Modes